Helping you free your child of an eating disorder

 Meals in school

-Once you expect your child to eat in school, you’ll need to set up meal support.
+Once you return your child to school and expect them to eat there, you’ll need to set up meal support.
 Without it, it’s extremely unlikely that they will truthfully manage lunch and snacks.
-I know parents who gave all the required daily calories at home, but until they set up meal support for school hours, their child stayed stuck.
+I know parents who provided the required daily calories at home, but until they arranged meal support during school hours, their child stayed stuck.
 Long gaps don’t just make our children ‘hangry’: they seem to activate the eating disorder.

-Until a young person finds eating easy again, it’s likely that only their parents (or experts from an eating disorder service) have the skills to make meals succeed.
+Until eating feels easy again, it’s likely that only parents (or an eating disorder service) have the skills to make meals succeed.

 Your child may need to progress through these levels of support:

-• You meet her in the school car park, or in a room the school allocates to you.
-She may come home for lunch.
+• Initial stage: You meet her in the school car park, or in a room the school allocates to you.
+Or she comes home for lunch.

-• She is now used to eating, so she gets one-on-one supervision from a member of staff in a separate room, possibly with some friends of her choosing.
+• Intermediate stage: She’s now used to eating, so she gets one-on-one supervision from a staff member in a separate room, possibly with friends of her choosing.
 Staff give immediate feedback to parents: did she eat everything or not?
-They are not expected to cajole her into eating.
+They’re not expected to cajole her into eating.

-• The risk of her cheating is now low, so she eats in the dining room, knowing that staff are keeping a discreet eye on her, and that they will report any problems back to the parents.
-And that you are monitoring her weight.
-Note that choosing food from a cafeteria can be overwhelming, so the night before, together you could consult the menu online.
-Sometimes there’s an agreement that a staff member will check on the person’s tray at checkout.
+• Advanced stage: The risk of her cheating is now low, so she eats in the dining room.
+She complies, knowing staff watch discreetly, report issues, and that you monitor her weight.
+Choosing food from a cafeteria can be overwhelming, so the night before you might consult the menu together online.
+Sometimes there’s an agreement that a staff member will check her tray at checkout.

-For some parents it’s just not feasible to put life on hold for weeks to feed snack and lunch in school.
-Here are ideas that parents have used:
+For some parents it’s simply not feasible to put life on hold for weeks in order to feed snack and lunch at school.
+Here are ideas families have used:

-• Get friends, family or professionals trained up to do some of those meals.
+• Delegate: Get friends, family or professionals trained to cover some of those meals.

-• Support by video call, with the plate and table in view of the camera.
-Hands must not go out of view below the table.
-Often, our children are secretive, so they need a private room.
-But a mother told me she supported lunches on video call while her daughter sat with a bunch of friends.
-Everyone chatted happily among themselves and with the mother.
+• Support by video call: The plate, table and hands – aways above the table – are in view of the camera.
+Because many children are secretive, they may need a private room.
+Yet one mother told me she supported lunches via video call while her daughter sat with friends.
+They all chatted happily, casually including the mother.

-• Shorter hours in school: keep your child home, or take them to work with you, until they’ve had their morning snack.
+• Shorter school hours: Keep your child home, or take them to work with you, until they’ve had their morning snack.

-• If you can support lunch but not the morning snack, and if the gap is less than four hours, and if breakfast and lunch are large, you might avoid the pitfall of eating disorder ‘hanger’.
+• Let go of morning snack: If you can support lunch but not the morning snack, a large breakfast and lunch may help avoid the pitfall of eating disorder ‘hanger’ – but only if the gap is under four hours.

 More on school in this chapter, and more on this website [click]: